mrworf/detrackify-email/GUARD_SERVER.md

 the English version is used.
 These translations were generated automatically so minor errors may exist.

-When `--resolve` is enabled the server will attempt to determine the final destination of the provided link.
-By default it performs a series of HEAD requests but if `--resolve-get` is used it will download the full page via GET and extract its title.
+When link resolution is enabled the server will attempt to determine the final destination of the provided link.
+By default a series of HEAD requests is issued but `--resolve-get` switches to GET requests and also extracts the page title.
+Using `--resolve-get` implicitly enables resolution even when `--resolve` is not specified.
 The page will display a progress message while this happens and the continue button activates only once the real URL is known.
 The result is cached in memory and optionally persisted to a JSON file to speed up future requests.
 Using `--resolve-get` downloads the full page, which may consume significantly